DavAug/chi/docs/source/getting_started/quick_overview.rst

 In addition to the data-generating parameters of the patients, the hierarchical inference also provides estimates for the population-level parameters.
-Below we only illsutrate the log mean and log standard deviation of the elimination rate in the population, because the other parameters are pooled and therefore the population parameters are equivalent to the bottom-level parameters.
+Below we only illustrate the log mean and the log standard deviation of the elimination rate in the population, because the other parameters are pooled and therefore the population parameters are equivalent to the bottom-level parameters.